 The Certification of Professional Achievement in Sustainable Finance prepares students to meet the growing demand for professionals who understand and can apply the fundamentals of both corporate sustainability and finance.
 Courses cover environmental risk management, the environmental, social, and governance issues that affect capital markets, project finance, sustainable investing, green and carbon accounting, and environmental markets.
 Students will learn traditional financial and accounting tools supplemented with sustainability-specific methods and topics.
 The certification program equips graduates with the practical information and tools they need to understand the impact of environmental sustainability in corporate financial management and in financial markets and enable them to prepare for and manage the consequences of both.

-Together, Columbia University's Earth Institute, the School of Continuing Education and the Columbia Water Center have developed a Certificate in Sustainable Water Management.
-This new certificate equips professionals with the skills to conduct integrated water management and water systems analysis.
-These professionals— ranging from urban planners for local governments to operations managers for large supply chains to NGO workers focused on issues of health in developing communities— can benefit from gaining the skills necessary to improve water access, delivery, and quality.
+This new certification equips professionals with the skills to conduct integrated water management and water systems analysis.
+These professionals—ranging from urban planners for local governments to operations managers for large supply chains to NGO workers focused on issues of health in developing communities—can benefit from gaining the skills necessary to improve water access, delivery, and quality.
+The curriculum covers concepts of hydrology, water policy and regulation, economics, finance and conflict resolution.
+It is designed to provide sophisticated and multidisciplinary training in water issues—the nexus of natural science, social science and public policy.